 Examine The Ice Storage Bin

 If the issue with your ice maker is not water and power, check the ice compartment.
-If the ice bin is full, the machine will shut down to prevent the ice from spilling over onto the kitchen counter.
+If the ice bin is full, the machine will shut down to prevent the ice from spilling onto the kitchen counter.

 When your ice compartment fills up, you can remove the ice and store it in the freezer.
 To switch your ice maker back on, reset it, though you might have to do this a couple of times.